nvdaaddons/instantTranslate/readme.md

 ## Shortcuts ##
 All following commands must be pressed after modifier key "NVDA+Shift+t":

-* T: Translate selected text,
+* T: Translates the selected text,
-* Shift+t: translate text from the Clipboard,
+* Shift+t: Translates the clipboard text,
-* S: swap source and target languages,
+* S: Swaps the source and target languages,
+* 1 to 0: Switches to one of the configured language pairs,
-* A: announce current configuration,
+* A: Announces the current source and target languages,
-* C: copy last result to clipboard,
+* C: Copies the last translation to the clipboard,
-* I: identify the language of selected text,
+* I: Identifies the language of the selected text,
-* L: translate the last spoken text,
+* L: Translates the last spoken text,
-* V: toggle automatic translation of speech output,
+* V: Toggles automatic translation of speech output,
+* X: Stops the translations in progress,
+* P: Announces how far the translation in progress has got,
+* R: Clears the cache of recent translations,
-* O: open translation settings dialog,
+* O: Opens the Instant Translate settings dialog,
-* H: announces all available layered commands.
+* H: Announces all available layer commands.

 ## Changes for 4.7 ##
 * Updated to be compatible with python3.11 and nvda 2024.1